 The total of Assignable Square Feet (ASF) and Non-Assignable Square Feet (NASF).

 Non-assignable space include areas such as corridors, stairs, elevators, mechanical rooms, restrooms, etc.

 Funds generated from user fees such as parking, recreation, student housing, student unions, and food service.

 General obligation bonds that are amortized with Program Revenue (PR) from auxiliary operations such as housing, food service, parking, student centers, and student recreation.

 A spreadsheet for estimating the cost of a proposed capital project, formatted to conform with the line item cost breakdown.

 A standard form used to request a capital project as part of the biennial capital budget request.
 It is typically drafted by the institution, and completed by Capital Planning and Budget.
-Includes All Agency Project Requests, Instructional Space Project Requests, and Major Project Requests.
+Includes requests for All Agency Projects, Instructional Space Projects, Minor Projects, and Major Projects.

 A block of schedulable time.
 Most commonly this is 50 minutes with 10 minutes between periods, but could be different depending on institutional needs.

 A system of coding published in the Postsecondary Education Facilities Inventory and Classification Manual, under the auspices of the National Center for Education Studies.
 Also known as “FICM Codes” and “HEGIS Codes.”
 This system is nationally recognized and widely used in higher education, and has the capability of providing both general and detailed coding categories.